 The Gaslamp Name

 In contrast to the much older original Spanish settlement of "Old Town", in "New Town" the city installed about 50 Gas Lamp Street lights to light up this new modern part of the town.
 The name "New Town" was lost over the years as the rest of the city grew but with great insight, the city kept the Victorian feel for most of this area, including the design of the signature Gas Lamp Street lights, hence giving the area its name.
+Today, San Diego's downtown is still known as the Gaslamp Quarter and the heart of San Diego.

 Along with respectable merchants, a red-light district known as the Stingaree emerged (named for the stingrays in San Diego Bay) in early New Town.
 Gambling halls, bars and brothels thrived in the Stingaree until 1912 when the city announced it would host the Panama-California Exposition.
 At that time, officers raided numerous houses of ill-repute, arresting 138 women, who were subsequently shipped out of town by train.